m8liaang/simple-text-analyzer/README.md

 # Simple Text Analyzer

 ## Overview
 A simple analyzer that parses through a .txt file and counts the number of times words appear in it.
 The frequencies of these words are displayed and also visualized as a word cloud.
+The purpose of this project was to practice programming in Python.

 ## Toolkit/Python Libraries Used
 | Layer | Python Library (or Libraries)|